ZQ-jhon/backend/README.md

 | --------------------------- | --------- | ---------- | --------- | --------- | ------------------- |

 ## Questions in development
-- OOM killer in linux
+- OOM(out of memory) killer in linux
 resolution: commit #6e7608

 - Auto build and restart nginx service